 English or Spanish

-Auto accidents are stressful events, especially when you suffer due to another's negligence.
+Auto accidents are highly stressful events, especially when you suffer due to another's negligence.
 The Law Offices Of Sean M. Cleary is committed to helping restore your peace of mind.

 In Florida, the system used for auto insurance is a no-fault one.